 Cincinnati GI is an independent specialty physician group focused on diagnosing and treating conditions and diseases in the digestive tract in adults.
+This includes colonoscopy screenings.

 The group is headquartered in Cincinnati, Ohio with nine offices geographically located to serve hospitals and communities throughout the Greater Cincinnati, Southeastern Indiana, and Northern Kentucky area.
 For a list of office locations, click here.